 Let’s start with the basics.
 Both deployment options provide you with control over your data and infrastructure.
-The main distinction is that while Server runs on a single node with internalized data stores, Data Center allows you to run on multiple nodes with externalized data stores.
+The main distinction is that Server runs on a single node, while Data Center allows you to run on multiple nodes.

 When your Server instances grow, and your organization’s ability to build products and deliver services puts an increasingly demanding load on them, you might need a better way to stay ahead.
 For many of you, not only is the rate of your organization’s growth too much for a single server to handle, but as your organization continues to mature, you need a better solution to meet the growing list of requirements your software needs to meet company requirements.

 We built Data Center with this group of our customers in mind.
 Atlassian Data Center was built to serve our Server customers as they grow and mature by providing them the infrastructure and capabilities to ensure consistent performance as they scale.
 Atlassian Data Center also helps teams work faster and smarter as they grow and gain increased control over the application.
 In addition, this better meets evolving security and compliance needs.

 When should you consider upgrading to Data Center?

 To determine whether Server or Data Center is the right fit for you, we’ve outlined some criteria to help in the decision-making process:

 How many users do you have accessing your Atlassian applications each day?
 Is this number growing?
 We’ve found that Jira Software, Confluence, and Bitbucket customers typically need more stability between 500 – 1,000 users.
 45% of current Data Center customers have upgraded to this offering at the 500 or 1,000 user tier.
 For Jira Service Desk, we found that 50% of Data Center customers upgrade when they reach 50 agents.
 Your team’s growth rate is also a good indication of which option you should choose.